Preserved Lemon Drizzle Cake

 190g self-raising flour

-Line a loaf tin with greaseproof paper and set your oven to 180C.
-In a small bowl cover the sliced Preserved Lemons with water and set aside.
+- Line a loaf tin with greaseproof paper and set your oven to 180C/Fan 160C/Gas Mark 4.
+In a small bowl, cover the sliced Preserved Lemons with water and set aside.

-With the whisk on a low to medium speed, add in the eggs and milk, whisk until combined.
-Then sift in the flour, gently whisking to combine, scraping down the sides as you go.
+- With the whisk on a low to medium speed, add in the eggs and milk, whisking until combined.
+Then sift in the flour, gently whisking to combine and scraping down the sides as you go.

-While the cake is baking, stir together 50ml of water and remaining caster sugar.
-Bring to the boil over a high heat, add the preserved lemons to the pan and simmer over a medium to high heat for 20 minutes, then remove from heat and allow to cool.
-Once cool, remove the candied lemons from the pan and place on baking parchment, keep the sugar syrup.
+- While the cake is baking, stir together 50ml of water and the remaining caster sugar.
+Bring to the boil over a high heat, add the Preserved Lemons to the pan and simmer over a medium to high heat for 20 minutes, then remove from the heat and allow to cool.
+Once cool, remove the candied Lemons from the pan and place on baking parchment, keeping the sugar syrup to one side.

-To make the icing, sift 700g Icing sugar into a bowl, and slowly add the water, mixing thoroughly each time.
-Once the cake is completely cool slowly pour the icing over, and top with the candied lemons.
+- To make the icing, sift 700g icing sugar into a bowl, and slowly add 15ml water, mixing thoroughly each time.
+Once the cake is completely cooled, slowly pour the icing over, and top with the candied Lemons.